Þorkell Sigurbjörnsson

-Þorkell Sigurbjörnsson (or Thorkell Sigurbjörnsson) (born in Reykjavík on 16 July 1938 - died in Kópavogur on 30 January 2013) was an Icelandic composer, conductor and pianist.
+Þorkell Sigurbjörnsson (or Thorkell Sigurbjörnsson) (16 July 1938 – 30 January 2013) was an Icelandic composer, conductor and pianist.
+The most prolific Icelandic composer, he is author of more than 350 works, from songs for children to orchestral works.

 Early life and study

-Born the son of bishop Sigurbjörn Einarsson and his wife, Magnea Þorkelsdóttur, he graduated from Reykjavík High School in 1957.
+Born in Reykjavík, the son of bishop Sigurbjörn Einarsson and his wife, Magnea Þorkelsdóttir, he graduated from Reykjavík High School in 1957.
 He then moved to the United States to study at Hamline University in Minnesota, ultimately graduating in 1961 from the University of Illinois at Urbana–Champaign.
+Among his teachers there were Lejaren Hiller and Kenneth Gaburo.
 He returned to Iceland in 1962, and hosted a regular radio show on RÚV for many years.

 Career

 Þorkell taught piano, musicology, and music history at the Reykjavík College of Music for many years.
 He was also chair of the Icelandic Composers' Society from 1983 to 1987, sat for a time on the board of the Association of Icelandic Musicians and was president of the Association of Icelandic Artists from 1982 to 1986.
-He is best known for composing the music for the 13th century Icelandic hymn, Heyr himna smiður.
+He died in Kópavogur.
+He is best known for composing music (in 1973) for the 13th-century Icelandic hymn, Heyr, himna smiður.

-The most prolific Icelandic composer, he is author of more than 350 works, from songs for children to orchestral works.
+While Þorkell's earliest works exhibit the influence of serialism and atonality, his music from around 1970 onwards is characterized by a style that might be called "moderate modernism".
+He frequently uses ostinato patterns and his music is often grounded in modality.
+Also, his works frequently exhibit his interest in Icelandic folk song and music history, for example Hans Variations for piano (1979, based on a seventeenth-century tune from the Melódía manuscript) and Recessional for choir (1981), the text of which comes from the Icelandic plainchant office for Saint Thorlak.
+Some of his other works employ extended performance techniques, such as Kalaïs for solo flute (1976), which was written for the Canadian flautist Robert Aitken and remains one of Þorkell's most performed instrumental works.
+He also wrote much sacred music, including hymns, Te Deum (1973), Missa Brevis (1992), as well as a large-scale oratorio, Immanúel (1999).

+Þorkell was also an accomplished pianist.
+He frequently performed his own works, including Duttlungar (Caprice) for piano and orchestra with the Iceland Symphony Orchestra in 1968.
+He also played chamber music with renowned soloists, such as Paul Zukofsky, and was a member of the I.C.E.
+(Icelandic-Canadian Ensemble), whose other members were flautist Robert Aitken and cellist Hafliði Hallgrímsson.
+In 1977, he gave the Icelandic premiere of Olivier Messiaen's Quartet for the End of Time with members of the Reykjavík Chamber Orchestra.

 Awards

 In 1993, Þorkell was awarded the Knight's Cross of the Icelandic Order of the Falcon for his contributions to the field of music.
-On May 16, 1995, he was named a member of the Royal Swedish Academy of Music.
+On 16 May 1995 he was named a member of the Royal Swedish Academy of Music.